reflectoring/reflectoring.github.io/content/blog/2023/2023-12-17-extension-functions-in-kotlin.md

     println("Result of addition: $result")
 }
 ```
 In this example, `addition` is an extension function for the `Int` class.
-It takes another Int as a parameter and returns the result of the addition.
-In the `main` function, we use this extension function to perform addition on the `Int` value 5 and 3.
+It takes another `Int` as a parameter and returns the result of the addition.
+In the `main` function, we use this extension function to perform addition on the `Int` values 5 and 3.

 ## Advantages of Extension Functions